12.8K Shares

 #1 Blame and Shame (Including Abuse Forums and Groups)

-When we are focused outwards, and righteously blaming and shaming others for the state our life is in, we are self-avoiding.
-In this model we believe our painful energy is being directed at others, however it is deeply damaging ourselves.
+When we are focused outwards and righteously blame and shame others for the state of our lives, we are self-avoiding.
+In this model, we believe our painful energy is directed at others, but it profoundly damages us.

 This is known as being a “victim.”
-If we are not prepared to give up our victimisation and take responsibility to be with and heal our own wounds, we remain extremely unconscious and we don’t recognise that we are in fact the generative Source of our own experience.
+Suppose we are not prepared to give up our victimization and take responsibility for being with and healing our own wounds.
+In that case, we remain incredibly unconscious, and we don’t recognize that we are, in fact, the generative Source of our own experience.

-Now we have just rendered ourselves incapable of changing our experience, because we have handed all our power to others – we keep handing these people the “gun” to keep shooting us with.
-When we create others as responsible for OUR life, we grant them permission to deliver us MORE of the powerlessness we feel about ourselves.
+Now, we have just rendered ourselves incapable of changing our experience because we have handed all our power to others – we keep giving these people the “gun” to keep shooting us with.
+When we create others as responsible for OUR lives, we grant them permission to deliver us MORE of the powerlessness we feel about ourselves.

-This is the number one way hands down, that we can self-avoid.
-There is no turning inwards to begin growth, development and evolution on this path, only the accumulation of more and more self-abuse.
+This is hands down the number one way that we can self-avoid.
+On this path, there is no turning inwards to begin growth, development, and evolution, only the accumulation of more and more self-abuse.

-Victimisation, additionally, creates chemical peptides in our brains that are incredible addictive, and highly self-destructive, and they lead to a life of generating more victimisation and powerlessness.
+Victimization, additionally, creates chemical peptides in our brains that are incredibly addictive and highly self-destructive, and they lead to a life of generating more victimization and powerlessness.

 #2 Not Spending Time Alone

-A powerful exercise to see how healthy your relationship is with yourself is to sit quietly with no outer distractions, or noise, and simply be with yourself, with your eyes closed, connecting to your inner self for 45 minutes or so.
+A powerful exercise to assess how healthy your relationship with yourself is is to sit quietly with no outer distractions or noise and simply be with yourself, with your eyes closed, connecting to your inner self for 45 minutes or so.

-Many people are literally terrified of doing this, and make all sorts of excuses about “what needs to be done,” or “who I need to visit,” yet the anxiety they feel is really about STOPPING for long enough for the inner fear, pain and trauma – that they have been trying to avoid – to come and meet them.
+Many are terrified of doing this and make excuses about “what needs to be done” or “who I need to visit.”
+Yet, the anxiety they feel is really about STOPPING for long enough for the inner fear, pain, and trauma – that they have been trying to avoid – to come and meet them.

 There is only so long we can run away from ourselves.

-Hopefully we understand that “life” shows us where we are deficient with ourselves.
+Hopefully, we will understand that “life” shows us where we are deficient in ourselves.
 These examples can help us become conscious of this fact.

-How can we expect someone to help support us with our fear and pain and concerns, when we have no desire to be that support for ourselves?
+How can we expect someone to help support us with our fear, pain, and concerns when we have no desire to be that support for ourselves?

-How can we expect anyone to be present, “hear us” or for goodness sake LOVE us, if we can’t even bear being with ourselves?
+How can we expect anyone to be present, “hear us,” or LOVE us if we can’t bear being with ourselves?

-So many people are incensed by the way people treat them, and have not realised this powerful truth: “I am the generative Source of my own experience – and therefore how other people treat me is IDENTICAL to the way I treat myself.”
+So many people are incensed by how people treat them and have not realized this powerful truth: “I am the generative Source of my own experience – and therefore, how other people treat me is IDENTICAL to how I treat myself.”

-Many people believe constantly keeping busy and running away from painful emotions makes them go away.
-No, they don’t go away.
-If you are continually disowning your painful feelings they only get bigger.
+Many believe constantly keeping busy and running away from painful emotions makes them disappear.
+No, they don’t.
+If you continually disown your painful feelings, they only get bigger.

-Weeds need to be pulled out of the garden, or they take over and choke the flowers.
-The only way we can pull the “weeds” out (our internal pain, fear and trauma) is by being prepared to deeply partner and work on ourselves.
+Weeds must be pulled out of the garden, or they will take over and choke the flowers.
+The only way we can pull out the “weeds” (our internal pain, fear, and trauma) is by being prepared to partner deeply and work on ourselves.

 #3 Food, Sugar, Alcohol, Cigarettes and Drugs

-Ingesting substances is an attempt to fill the “emptiness” where self-partnering (self-love, self-dedication and self-growth) is missing.
+Ingesting substances attempt to fill the “emptiness” where self-partnering (self-love, self-dedication, and self-growth) is missing.

-The dire and self-destructive problem is: The actual emotional wounds (the cause of the emotional pain) is never attended to.
-It’s important to realise that the emotional pain is just the “noise” these wounds are making to try to get a person’s attention.
+The dire and self-destructive problem is that the actual emotional wounds (the cause of the emotional pain) are never attended to.
+It’s important to realize that emotional pain is just the “noise” these wounds make to get a person’s attention.

 The addiction itself is also a symptom, just like the emotional pain.
-It’s a compulsive action born from self-avoiding inner wounds, in order to try to stop the emotional pain.
+It’s a compulsive action born from self-avoiding inner wounds to try to stop the emotional pain.
 When the addictive substance is consumed, there is a dopamine hit that is in stark contrast to the emotional pain – hence the “relief.”

-When we are self-avoiding through addictive substances there is a very frightening element involved.
-The “weeds” are spreading and getting bigger, the “relief” over time isn’t as powerful, and we need more and more of the substance to get the same level of relief.
+When we are self-avoiding through addictive substances, there is a very frightening element involved.
+The “weeds” are spreading and getting bigger, the “relief” over time isn’t as powerful, and we need more and more substance to get the same level of relief.

-The relief, naturally, is only a quick-fix.
-It’s a bandaid that keeps falling off.
-Meanwhile the inner wounds which are not being tended to are a bottomless pit – always needing “comforting” and never being actually healed.
+Naturally, relief is only a quick fix—a bandaid that keeps falling off.
+Meanwhile, the inner wounds are not being tended to be a bottomless pit—always needing “comforting” and never actually being healed.

-All addictions generate self-loathing – the lack of trust, belief and respect for ourselves – which only adds to the already compounding inner wounds, which then need more “comforting” to try to numb out the emotional pain generated from them.
+All addictions generate self-loathing – the lack of trust, belief, and respect for ourselves – which only adds to the already compounding inner wounds, which then need more “comforting” to try to numb the emotional pain generated from them.

 Such is the vicious cycle of substance abuse.